acr12856/Beginner-Inference-Acceleration/torch_tensorRT/README.md

 ├── pytorch_bs8/plugins/profile/...
 └── ...
 ```
-*NOTE*
-Traces created on my machine are currently in tb_logs to allow people to compare the results without needing to run the notebook on their machine.
+> **Note**: Traces created on my machine are currently in tb_logs to allow people to compare the results without needing to run the notebook on their machine.
 ---

 ## Inspecting Results in TensorBoard